silverstripe/silverstripe-framework/docs/en/reference/uploadfield.md

 		overwriteWarning: true # Warning before overwriting existing file (only relevant when Upload: replaceFile is true)

 The above settings can also be set on a per-instance basis by using `setConfig` with the appropriate key.

+The Upload_Validator class has configuration options for setting the `defaultMaxFileSize`.

+	:::yaml
+	Upload_Validator:
+	  defaultMaxFileSize:
+	    '[image]': '1m'
+	    '[doc]': '5m'
+	    'jpeg': 2000

+You can specify the file extension or the app category (as specified in the `File` class) in square brackets.
+It supports setting the file size in bytes or using syntax supported by `File::ini2bytes()`.

 You can also configure the underlying `[api:Upload]` class, by using the YAML config system.